P86/cheet-sheet/Pull request review checklist.md

 - [ ] Variables and methods should be defined close to usage.
 - [ ] Code is self-explanatory.
 - [ ] Magic number are assigned to constants with descriptive name.
-- [ ] Files are organized correctly.
-Are in proper folder and namespace.
 - [ ] Code is in proper layer eg. no database access code in service or presentation layer.
 - [ ] Classes, modules are loosely coupled and dependencies between calsses are minimized.
-- [ ] Any part of code can't be replaced by library function.
 - [ ] Methods don't return nulls if it is not neccessary eg. instead of empty collection.
 - [ ] Methods don't have too many arguments or out arguments.
-- [ ] Methods are doing single thing.
-- [ ] Logic in method is on same abstraction level.
 - [ ] There is no nested `if's` instructions when possible - [guard clauses](https://refactoring.guru/replace-nested-conditional-with-guard-clauses) are used instead

 API: